 What is EoE?

-Eosinophilic Oesophagitis (EoE) is an allergic disease affecting the oesophagus, the muscular tube that connects the mouth to the stomach.
-In EoE, allergy cells (called eosinophils) cause the lining of the oesophagus to become abnormal.
-This happens because of an allergy to food/s and/or allergens in the air (e.g. pollens and grasses).
+Eosinophilic Oesophagitis (EoE) is an allergic disease affecting the oesophagus, the muscular tube that takes food and drink from the mouth to the stomach.
+In EoE, the oesophagus becomes inflamed, resulting in pain, swelling and redness.
+This inflammation can be caused because of an allergy to food(s) and/or allergens in the environment, such as tree and grass pollen.
+EoE is more common in people with other allergies such as allergic rhinitis (hay fever) and asthma.

 Signs and Symptoms of EoE

-• Nausea, persistent gagging or retching and/or unexplained vomiting
+- Nausea, persistent gagging or retching (trying to vomit but nothing comes up) and/or unexplained vomiting

 Diagnosis of EoE

 EoE is usually suspected based on symptoms, but diagnosis requires a gastroenterologist to perform an endoscopy and biopsy.
 An endoscopy involves a tube with a light and camera attached being inserted into the oesophagus to look at the inside of the oesophagus.
-The patient is sedated or under general anaesthetic for this procedure.
-Tissue samples are taken during the endoscopy and reviewed by a pathologist to assess the number of eosinophils present in the oesophagus.
-Eosinophils are a type of white blood cell and high numbers indicate high levels of inflammation.
+The person is sedated for this procedure.
+Tissue samples (biopsies) are taken during the endoscopy and reviewed by a pathologist to assess the number of eosinophils they can see in biopsies from the oesophagus.
+Eosinophils are a type of white blood cell and high numbers mean high levels of inflammation.

-Most people with EoE are managed by a gastroenterologist, an allergy specialist and a food allergy dietitian.
+Most people with EoE are managed by a gastroenterologist, an allergy specialist and, if diet changes are needed, an allergy dietitian.

 There is currently no cure for EoE.
 The goal of treatment is to improve symptoms through the elimination or reduction of eosinophils in the oesophagus.
 Current treatment options include medications and/or a specialised diet.